Package 'Kifidi'

 Description

-This function summarizes the provided data column by one or two grouping variables.
-It calculates the mean, standard deviation, sample size, minimum, maximum, median, and standard error.
+This function summarizes a numeric vector by one or two grouping variables.
+It calculates mean, standard deviation, sample size, min, max, median, and standard error.

 Usage